viniciusguigo/cycle-of-learning/docs/index.md

 This fixed ratio guarantees that each gradient update is grounded by expert trajectories.
 If a human demonstrator is used, they can intervene at any time the agent is executing their policy, and add this new trajectories to the expert memory buffer.

-We compare our approach against state-of-the-art baselines, including BC, DDPG, and DDPGfD, and demonstrate the the main advantages of our method in terms of learning speed, stability, and performance with respect to them.
+We compare our approach against state-of-the-art baselines, including BC, DDPG, and DAPG, and demonstrate the the main advantages of our method in terms of learning speed, stability, and performance with respect to them.

 The first environment we evaluate our approach is the LunarLanderContinuous-v2 by OpenAI Gym, for the dense and sparse reward cases.
 The dense reward case is the default for this environment and reward is computed based on how well the agent drives the lander to the landing pad and lands without crashing it.
 The sparse case uses the same reward function but instead of giving it to the agent at every time step, the reward is summed and stored and given to the agent just at the final time step.
 Figures below shows the CoL performance in these two environments (dense and sparse reward cases, respectively) compared to the baselines followed by a visualization of the policies after training.